XxmathiasxX/virus/README.md

 # virus
-a collection of my personal easy virus ("easy virus")
+a collection of my personals ("easy virus")